forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 ### What You'll Do

 * Design, build and maintain features for our CMS using efficient, reusable and reliable JavaScript/React and Ruby/Rails code
-* Identify bottlenecks and bugs, and suggest and implement solutions to these problems
+* Identify problems with the application and code base on your own and suggest/provide solutions
 * Help maintain code quality, organization and automation
 * Work on a cross-functional team, providing input to and helping out in areas beyond coding (helping define requirements, testing, technical documentation)